-“By far my favorite graduate teacher ever,” one student remarked.
+“By far my favorite graduate teacher ever,” wrote one student in a course evaluation.

 Professor Daniel Lefkowitz observed, “I had the impression of extraordinary student interest in, engagement with, and command of the subject material.
 The classroom was alive with activity and conversation – and yet it was also carefully structured,” he wrote in nominating her for the award.

 Morgenstern’s course was so successful that two of her students arranged to continue studying internet discourse with her this spring.
 She also created a research assistant position in fall 2018 and hired a first-year student.
 They have worked together for two years and now intend to co-write a paper.